Permanent, Full Time

 The Experience You Will Bring

-To read more about us please visit: Economy, Investment and Public Health
+To read more about us please visit: Climate, Environment and Customer Services

 Essex County Council has a location to be proud of.
 Our 1,300 square miles stretch from Constable Country to the Thames Estuary, from the dynamic M11 corridor to the traditional seaside resorts of Clacton and Walton.
 England’s oldest town, Colchester, and two of its newest – Basildon and Harlow – are right here.
 Along with the City of Chelmsford, the county town, they form our major population centres.
 It means real choice and makes Essex the ideal place for your career.
 Read more about us here.